skohub-io/skohub-pages/README.md

-# SkoHub Vocabs "Serverless"
+# SkoHub Pages

-(we all know serverless does not exist)

-This is a example repository to show how you can publish your SKOS vocabulary using GitHub infrastructure.
+This is a example repository to show how you can publish your SKOS vocabulary using GitHub infrastructure (Actions and Pages).

 Every time a change is made to a vocabulary a GitHub-workflow-action is triggered to publish the most recent vocabulary to the `gh-pages`-branch, which is used by GitHub pages.
-It spins up a Docker-Container made from [SkoHub-Vocabs](https://github.com/hbz/skohub-vocabs).
+It spins up a Docker container made from [SkoHub Vocabs](https://github.com/hbz/skohub-vocabs).

 ## Usage